varun-gangadharan/statistics-for-strava/README.md

 ## 🗺️ Locales and translations

-Currently the app is availbale in:
+Currently, the app is translated to:

 * 🇬🇧 English
 * 🇫🇷 French
 * 🇩🇪 German
 * 🇧🇪 Dutch
+* 🇵🇹 Portuguese
 * 🇨🇳 Simplified Chinese

 If you want to see a new locale added, please  [open a new issue](https://github.com/robiningelbrecht/strava-statistics/issues/new/choose).